rkotov93/evm-tx-input-decoder/README.md

-# EVM Transactions Imput Decoder
+# EVM Transactions Input Decoder

 This is a simple gem that helps decoding and encoding transactions input data for EVM based blockchains like Ethereum and Tron.